ytjohn/race-tracker/PLANNING.md

 - **🔄 Estimated Arrival Windows & Overdue Flags**
   - Distance calculations implemented
+  - Calculate once they reach first stop, update with each additional stop.
   - Overdue flagging: Not yet implemented (future enhancement)

 ### NOT YET IMPLEMENTED ❌

+- **❌ Sort participants in column by speed*
+  - As pace is re-evaluated at each stop, move faster participants to top of card.
 - **❌ Thermal Printer Support**
   - Would require additional browser APIs or native app wrapper